Magento or WooCommerce: Which is Better for your Biz?

 Without a doubt, both platforms are the kings of the ecommerce industry.
 Two of the most popular and powerful in the market today, WooCommerce and Magento.
 Both share great qualities of a selling platform, what to use still depends on you.
 This article will help you decide depending on your preference and how you see your ecommerce website in action.

-There are also tons of forums for both.
+There are also many forums for both.
 Since WooCommerce is an open source WordPress plugin, there is an available support forum designated for it specifically with a wide range of topics and detailed documentation making it convenient for developers to use and look up.
 While Magento, as a large platform also appears in a lot of web forums especially in the ecommerce market.
 Both platforms assure you’ll get plenty of help from the community.

 Customization and Key Functionalities